looker-open-source/block-bqml-k-means/README.md

 ## Building an Explore with the BQML K-Means Block

 The installed Block provides a workflow template as part of an Explore to guide a business user through the steps necessary to create and evaluate k-means segmentation models.
 As seen in the provided Explore `BQML K-Means: NYC Taxi Trip Segmentation`, a user navigates through a series of steps to create and evaluate a segmentation model.
-A few examples of the workflow steps are:
+Examples of the workflow steps are:
 > <b>[1] BQML: Input Data<br>
 > [2] BQML: Name Your Model<br>
 > [3] BQML: Select Training Data<br>
 > [7] BQML: Predictions<br>
-> [8] BQML: Centroids</b>
+> [8] BQML: Centroids<br>
+> [9] BQML: Anomaly Detection</b>

 For each use case, a LookML developer will create an Explore incorporating the workflow template but changing the Input Data to match a specific use case.
 For example, your use case may be a segmentation model to classify customers into like groups based on lifetime revenue, recency, average spend and other attributes.
 You would add a new model and explore to the `marketplace_k-means project` extending the `bqml_k_means` explore that defines the overall workflow and modifying the input data to capture the desired data for your use case.

 At a high-level the steps for each use case are:
 ><b>1)  Create Folder for all Use Case files<br>
 >2)  Add New Model <br>
->3)  Add New Explore which Extends the Block's bqml_k_means Explore <br>
->4)  Make Refinements of select Explores and Views from the Block <br></b>
+>3)  Make Refinements of select Explores and Views from the Block <br>
+>4)  Add New Explore which Extends the Block's bqml_k_means Explore <br></b>

 Details and code examples for each step are provided next.
 Note, all steps take place in `marketplace_k-means` project while in **development mode**.

+---
+ <font size = "3"><font color="red"><i class='fa fa-exclamation-triangle'></i><b> note:  If copying/pasting example LookML from this document, ensure quotation marks are straight quotes (") </b></font></font><br>When pasting from this document, quotations may appear as curly or smart quotes (“).
+If necessary, re-type quotes in the LookML IDE to change to straight quotes.

+---

 ### 1. Create Folder for all Use Case files (one folder per use case)
 When you open the `marketplace_k-means` project while in development mode and review the `File Browser` pane, you will see the project contains a folder called `imported_projects`.
 Expanding this folder you will see a subfolder named `k-means`.
 This folder contains all the models, explores and views for the Block.
 These files are read-only; however, we will be including these files in the use case model and refining/extending a select few files to support the use case.
 You should keep all files related to the use case in a single folder.
 Doing so will allow easy editing of a use case.
 Within the project, you should create a separate folder for each use case.